By: Caitlin Sweeney, Ed.S.

 Calagator: Calagator provides a unified calendar of events for those in the tech community.

 Portland Programmer Network Meetup: Organized by panelist Sheri Dover, the Portland Programmer Network Meetup hosts bimonthly meetings and offers mentorship opportunities to anyone interested in programming.
-The group welcomes members of all skills levels, from beginner to advanced.
+The group welcomes members of all skill levels, from beginner to advanced.

 Portland Tech Jobs: Panelist David Duncan developed Portland Tech Jobs to support job seekers in the tech industry.
 Those visiting the website will find an array of resources to complement their job search including job and internship postings, tech-specific job search websites, training opportunities, interview strategies, and an elaborate event calendar.